05TharunKM/Samsung-PD-Training-/README.md

 <details>
 <summary>Efficient flop coding styles</summary>

- D Flip-flops are  memory storage elements that are used in storage and  data processing.
+ D Flip-flops are  memory storage elements used for data processing.
 D flip-flop can be built using NAND gate or with NOR gate.
-There are different ways to build these flip flop and there are discussed below:
+There are different methods to build these flip flop and they are discussed below:

  1. D flip flop with asynchronous reset: